MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/metadata-retrieve-detect-changes.md

 ### Lightweight query

- An example of a lightweight query is when you have a custom web resource UI that provides a select control to display the current options in a Dynamics 365 Option Set (Picklist) attribute.
+ An example of a lightweight query is when you have a custom web resource UI that provides a select control to display the current options in a Dynamics 365 Choice (Picklist) column.
 You do not want to hard-code these options because you would have to update that code if the available options are ever changed.
 Instead you can construct a query to just retrieve those options values and labels from the metadata.

  You do not have to cache this data because you can use the <xref:Microsoft.Xrm.Sdk.Metadata.Query> classes to retrieve this data directly from the Dynamics 365 application cache.